 First, let’s establish some parameters.
 I’ve just purchased a MK7 or MK7.5 and have decided I want a fun and daily drivable performance car that can be happy on a grocery run or spirited drive through some mountain roads.
 I would actually like the GTI to look slightly more aggressive, but I have a limited budget of $3,500 for modifications, so performance will be prioritized and visual upgrades like wheels or accent pieces will be omitted from my initial list.
 I have also decided I would prefer to spend a little more on ‘name-brand’ parts rather than buy the cheapest options for the most modifications possible in my budget.

-Now that I have set some guidelines in place for my build, I can start ordering parts.
+Now that I have set some guidelines in place for my build, I can start ordering some MK7 parts.
 First and foremost, what I buy needs to be complimentary.
 I don’t want to dump all the money into making the engine more powerful and leave out brakes, suspension, and mounts.
 So let’s look at the first parts I would choose for moderate improvements across the board within my price range.

 Obviously, there is a huge debate about whether intakes are necessary or just expensive filters on a stick.
 We have written extensively about our own testing and research on the subject, which you can read here.
 To paraphrase, intakes by themselves are not these magical power adders, nor do manufacturers just design completely suffocating intakes while cackling maniacally about how much power they are robbing from the consumer.
 The purpose of a true cold air intake is to prevent heat soak, reduce turbulence, and yes, increase airflow for marginal gains in performance.
 The biggest benefits to the intake are that it cleans up the engine bay with a more sleek and compact design and also meets the general requirements called for by software tunes in order to achieve the stated power gains.
 This just leaves the question of which intake should I buy.